Portfolio-Solver-Platform/encryption/README.md

 For the first time setup, execute `bootstrap.sh`.
 Afterwards, you can use `skaffold dev`.

 > [!IMPORTANT]
-> The gateway will stop working if encryption is up and you then shut it down.
+> Communication between encrypted services will stop working if encryption is up and you then shut it down.
 You fix this by simply putting encryption back up again.

 You add encryption to a namespace or pod by labelling it with `psp/encrypt=true`.